 Columbus hops have an alpha acid range of 14% – 17%, which makes them an exceptional bittering hop, with strong, clean bittering characteristics.
 There is an intense herbal, earthy aroma with a faint citrus note.
 Columbus is very strong, so use it when dry hopping sparingly.
 Columbus is best used in American Pale Ales, IPAs, stouts, and some lagers.
 In the absence of Columbus, or if it is too strong, try using Chinook, Millennium, or Nugget instead.

 Challenger hops are a dual purpose hop with an alpha acid range of 5% – 8.5%.
 Their moderate bitterness and strong, spicy aroma make them a both a good bittering and aroma hop.
 They are a UK hop, and have a distinct English flavor of cedar, spice, and tea.
 They are excellent for any English ale.
-If you can’t get ahold of Challenger, you can substitute Northern Brewer.
+If you can’t get Challenger, you can substitute Northern Brewer.

 Citra® hops are a very popular hop with a typical alpha acid range of 10 -14%.
 Citra® hops have a pungent aroma and flavor of tropical fruit and strong citrus, including orange, grapefruit, and lemon.
 Their high alpha range and strong flavors make them a very desirable hop for IPAs, especially New England IPAs.
 When blending hops, Citra® is complimented by Mosaic® and Simcoe.
 In the absence of Citra®, you can substitute Galaxy.